iainctduncan/papers/source/features_usage.rst

 ..
 TODO figure of the s4m-grid

-Scheduling Functions (needs editing and code testing)
+Scheduling Functions
 --------------------------------------------------------------------------------

-Arguably the most important feature of Scheme for Max is its advanced scheduling and timing features, and their sophisticated integration with the Max threading and transport subsystems.
+Arguably the most important feature of Scheme for Max is its scheduling and timing features, and their integration with the Max threading and transport subsystems.
-On a surface level, they are quite straightforward: s4m provides functions that allow one to schedule execution of a zero-arity Scheme function at some point in the future, the simplest of this being the **delay** function.
+On a surface level, they are quite straightforward: s4m provides functions that allow one to schedule execution of a zero-arity Scheme function at some point in the future, the simplest of these being the **delay** function.

-In the example below, an anonymous function is created and put on the scheduler to execute in 1000 milliseconds.
+In the example below, an anonymous function is created (in order to make a zero-arity function) and put on the scheduler to execute in 1000 milliseconds.
 The call to delay returns a handle that can be used to cancel the scheduled function.